ManiVID-3D: Generalizable View-Invariant Reinforcement Learning for Robotic Manipulation via Disentangled 3D Representations: Experiments

-\textbf{Efficiency analysis.} In addition to superior task success rates, our method exhibits significant advantages in computational efficiency across multiple dimensions.
-Comprehensive benchmarking on an RTX 3090 GPU shows that our approach requires 39.1\% less training time, with faster convergence and higher final rewards than Maniwhere (Fig. \ref{fig:5}).
-During inference, our model demonstrates 52.6\% lower latency with 84.4\% fewer parameters and a 69.8\% reduction in FLOPs, making it more suitable for real-time applications.
-To further accelerate the training process, we introduce the Efficient Batch Simulation with Rendering module, which optimizes parallelized rendering and physics simulation.
-Our experiments demonstrate that on an RTX 4090 GPU, with $K=\text{512}$ environments, $M=\text{2}$ cameras, and $N=\text{32k}$ points per environment, we achieve $\text{FPS}_{\text{env}}=\text{10.015}$ fps per environment (throughput $T=K\times\text{FPS}_{\text{env}}=\text{5127.68}$ fps), outperforming MuJoCo's serial rendering at about 30 fps.
-The analysis shows that our method not only improves performance but also greatly cuts computational overhead and enhances training efficiency.
+\textbf{Efficiency analysis.} Beyond higher success rates, our method is substantially more computationally efficient.
+Benchmarking highlights strong efficiency gains: on an RTX 3090, our method reduces training time by 39.1\% while converging faster and achieving higher final rewards than Maniwhere (Fig. \ref{fig:5}).
+At inference, it cuts latency by 52.6\% with 84.4\% fewer parameters and 69.8\% fewer FLOPs, enabling real-time use.
+We further speed up learning with an Efficient Batch Simulation with Rendering module that co-optimizes parallel rendering and physics.
+On an RTX 4090 with 512 environments, 2 cameras, and 32k points each, we reach 10.0 FPS/env (total 5127.7 FPS), far exceeding MuJoCo’s ~30 FPS serial rendering, demonstrating reduced overhead and improved overall efficiency.

-\textbf{Comparison with imitation learning.} To further validate the effectiveness of our approach, we conduct comparisons with state-of-the-art 3D Imitation Learning algorithms.
+\textbf{Comparison with imitation learning (IL).} To further validate the effectiveness of our approach, we conduct comparisons with state-of-the-art 3D Imitation Learning algorithms.

 Specifically, we evaluate performance on the cube lift task, collecting 100 demonstration trajectories from multiple viewpoints for training of 3D Diffusion Policy (DP3) \cite{DP3}.
-As shown in Table \ref{tab:il}, our method consistently outperforms the state-of-the-art IL approach DP3 that require extrinsic calibration.
+Additionally, we adapt ManiVID-3D to an IL training paradigm and include it in the comparison.
+As shown in Table~\ref{tab:il}, ManiVID-3D substantially outperforms DP3 under both RL and IL training, indicating that the advantage of our viewpoint-invariant 3D representation is not tied to a specific training paradigm.